 Master of Social Work

 The Department of Social Work and Social Administration of the University of Hong Kong (HKU-SWSA) offers Two-year Full-time and Three-year Part-time Master of Social Work (MSW) Programmes.
 Our MSW Programmes have a rich tradition in providing social work education across the Asia-pacific regions and provide students a great appreciation for the breadth of social work and the diverse roles that social workers can play in multiple areas of direct practice, in policy, in research, in administration, and in community and organizational change.
 Our mission is to foster social work leaders of tomorrow and to promote efforts and activities that support social work education in areas of diversity, inclusion, and social justice.
+We prepare students to be leaders in the fields of clinical social work and social administration and be change agents in family, community, organisation, and society.
+Our graduates are eligible for professional registration with the Hong Kong Social Workers Registration Board.

 Our Faculty is internationally and locally renowned in social work research, education and practice, and we take as our mandate to serve those underprivileged and vulnerable and improve the quality of life for people in the society.
 We are dedicated to work collaboratively with the social work academics and practitioners in the community.
 By combining world-leading research with community engagement, our programmes offer opportunities for social work students to critically examine and generate knowledge and develop evidence-based practices for individuals, families, and communities around the world.